Queens-Physics/qexpy/docs/operations.rst

 Values which have more complicated units can also be entered using the following syntax.
-Consider a measurement of acceleration, with units of m/s^2 or meters per second squared, this can be entered as a list of the unit letters followed by the exponent of the unit, for every base unit, such as meter order second:
+Consider a measurement of acceleration, with units of m/s^2 or meters per second squared.
+This can be entered as a string of the unit letters raised to the their respective powers:

 .. nbinput:: ipython3

-   import qexpy.error as e
+   import qexpy as q

-   t = e.Measurement(3,0.25, name='Time', units='s')
+   t = q.Measurement(3, 0.25, name='Time', units='s')
-   a = e.Measurement(10, 1, name='Acceleration', units=['m',1,'s',-2])
+   a = q.Measurement(10, 1, name='Acceleration', units='m^1 s^-2')

 This also allows for the units of values produced by operations such as multiplication to be generated automatically.
 Consider the calculation of